green-coding-solutions/website/content/case-studies/cpu-power-capping.md

 Power Capping is feature that will artifically limit the electrically supplied power of a hardware component with the intention of making it less warm and / or using less electrical power draw.

-This feature has been featured in some recent publications that focus on AI trainings with the intention of getting the energy consumption for their training down. [[1]](#sources) [[2]](#sources) [[3]](#sources)
+This feature has been featured in some recent publications that focus on AI trainings on GPUs with the intention of getting the energy consumption for their training down. [[1]](#sources) [[2]](#sources) [[3]](#sources)

 Since most compute workloads for transactional and operational work is still done on CPUs they make up a significant